A Brief History

 The Doolittle Raid had little impact on Japan’s war industry, but nervous Japanese planners kept considerable anti-aircraft artillery and interception aircraft in Japan that could have been put to good use elsewhere, giving the Raid a disproportionate impact on the War.
 Japanese military and civilians were taken aback by the realization their country could be bombed, a severe blow to their confidence.
 Americans smugly rejoiced in the retribution for the Pearl Harbor attack and the fact that the US Army and US Navy proved that land-based bombers could be flown from aircraft carriers impressed the world.

 Doolittle himself, a record breaking pilot before the War, landed in his parachute in a large dung pile in China, a soft landing, but a messy one!
 He had also thought he landed in a dung pile figuratively as well, thinking the loss of the aircraft would result in a court martial for himself.
 He was wrong and was awarded the Medal of Honor and given a promotion.
 The other crewmembers were decorated and began a tradition of meeting annually on April 18th to toast their lost comrades.
-Only one crewman from the famous Doolittle Raid survives today, Col. Richard Cole, age 102, the co-pilot for Doolittle himself.
+Only one crewman from the famous Doolittle Raid survives today (as of when this article was written, see note above about his death), Col. Richard Cole, age 102, the co-pilot for Doolittle himself.
 Doolittle died at the age of 96 in 1993.

 The Doolittle Raid ranks among the most famous bombing raids in aviation history, and Jimmy Doolittle ranks among the most famous bomber pilots/tacticians in military history.
 The B-25 bomber was one of the most versatile and useful medium bombers of World War II, and a whopping 9800+ were built, the most of any US medium bomber.

-Can you think of a more famous bombing raid of World War II?
-See our articles for more about bomber people and bomber aircraft: “10 Greatest Bombers,” “10 Famous Bombers,” “10 Great Military Feats,” “6 Versatile Aircraft.”
+Question for students (and subscribers): Can you think of a more famous bombing raid of World War II?
+Please let us know in the comments section below this article and see our articles for more about bomber people and bomber aircraft: “10 Greatest Bombers,” “10 Famous Bombers,” “10 Great Military Feats,” “6 Versatile Aircraft.”

 Your readership is much appreciated!